HolgerHatGarKeineNode/geojson-helper/README.md

 yarn serve
 ```

 In your terminal you will see the URL to the application.
-Open it in your browser and start using the tool http://localhost:8000
+Open it in your browser and start using the tool http://localhost:8000.

+#### Other commands

+`yarn format` will run Prettier and Pint for code formatting.

 ## Security Vulnerabilities